n-seiji/blinkmark/README.md

-# BlinkMark
+# VanishLink

-A Raycast Extension for efficiently managing temporary links that you need for short periods
+A Raycast Extension for efficiently managing temporary links that vanish after inactivity

 [日本語](README.ja.md)

 ## Overview

-BlinkMark is a Raycast Extension designed to efficiently manage links that you need for short periods.
+VanishLink is a Raycast Extension designed to efficiently manage links that you need for short periods.
 It allows you to easily add and manage links that don't warrant permanent bookmarks but require quick access through shortcuts.

 ## Features